 In fact, there are many companies that specialize in just one of these things.
 Kinsta, for example, just hosts websites — though they partner with Amazon to host DNS records through Amazon’s name servers if needed.
 As another example, Cloudflare just provides name servers to manage DNS records (because they do fancy stuff with those DNS records to allow them to provide caching and security).
 So sometimes figuring out what credentials you need to make a particular change can be confusing.

-Often when a DNS record is changed from pointing at one to host to pointing to another, it can take a while before everyone sees the new website, and not everyone starts seeing the new website at the same time.
+Often when a DNS record is changed from pointing at one host to pointing at another, it can take a while before everyone sees the new website.
+Even more confusing, not everyone starts seeing the new website at the same time!
 This is due to DNS propagation, the phenomenon of spreading a DNS record throughout the Internet.

 Imagine that any time you wanted to visit Google.com, your device had to lookup google.com’s name servers to find where the DNS records were stored, then go check the values of those DNS records to figure out what computers were actually hosting the google.com website.
 That would stink for two reasons: First, it’d be annoying and slow for YOU, because all of that would have to happen every single time you wanted to visit google.com.
 Second, it’d be terrible for the poor name servers, because billions of people would constantly be asking them the same damn question over and over and the name servers would likely get overwhelmed.

 Fortunately, the answer to the question “what computers serve the website for google.com” doesn’t change very often, so to save time lots of computers and devices throughout the internet just remember the answer – which is to say, they can keep their own copy of the DNS records for google.com on hand.
 So instead of your device having to ask one of those original (called “authoritative”) name servers where google.com lives, your device may just remember the answer itself for a little while — and if it’s forgotten, it may just go ask a device more nearby on the internet (like your internet provider’s DNS servers).